ibm-cloud-docs/log-analysis/cloud_services.md

 | [{{site.data.keyword.blockchainfull}}](/docs/services/blockchain?topic=blockchain-get-started-ibp) | {{site.data.keyword.blockchainfull}} Platform provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components in environments of your choice. | [More info](/docs/services/blockchain?topic=blockchain-ibp-LogDNA) |
 {: caption="Table 1.
 List of Blockchain services" caption-side="top"}

-For the {{site.data.keyword.blockchainfull}} service, you can choose the location where you want to collect and forward logs by configuring a LogDNA agent.

 ## Cloud Foundry
 {: #platform_cfapps}